Wellington Cable Car

 The Wellington Cable Car (Māori: Te Waka Taura o Pōneke) is a funicular railway in Wellington, New Zealand.
 The route is between Lambton Quay, the main shopping street in the central city, and Kelburn, a suburb in the hills overlooking the central city and Wellington Harbour.
 The cable car route rises 120 m over a length of 609 m.

 The one way trip takes approximately five minutes.
 The Wellington Cable Car is widely recognised as a top visitor attraction in Wellington.

 Track and stations

 The line consists of 628 m of mostly straight single track with pine sleepers.
 The only curves are at the passing loop in the middle, at Talavera station.
 Except for the lowest part the line rises at a constant grade of 1 in 5.06 (17.86% or 10.13 degrees), through three tunnels and over three bridges.

 The lower terminus is in Cable Car Lane, off Lambton Quay.
+Intermediate stations are at Clifton Terrace, Talavera (where the cars pass each other) and Salamanca (serving Victoria University).
 The upper terminus is next to the Wellington Botanic Garden at the city end of Upland Road, Kelburn's main street.

+The Cable Car passes through three tunnels: under The Terrace, Clifton Terrace, and Weir House.
+Three bridges take the Cable Car over suburban roads at Everton Terrace, Salamanca Road and Rawhiti Terrace.